-It is an established legal principle of public international law that national laws of a State generally only apply within the territory of that State: "The exercise of jurisdiction is limited, save by special international agreement, to the territory of each State, so that the State can only exercise it over persons or things within or coming within the territory."7 In what amounts to a paradigm shift, the principle of extraterritoriality or extraterritorial jurisdiction allows a State to extend the application of specific national laws to a place physically located outside its own territory.
+It is an established legal principle of public international law that the national laws of a state generally only apply within the territory of that state:

+The exercise of jurisdiction is limited, save by special international agreement, to the territory of each state, so that the state can only exercise it over persons or things within or coming within the territory.7

+In what amounts to a paradigm shift, the principle of extraterritoriality or extraterritorial jurisdiction allows a state to extend the application of specific national laws to a place physically located outside its own territory.

-Given that the establishment of an OSBP does neither moves the physical international border or territory, nor cede it to an adjoining State, legislation must be enacted to stipulate applicable and non-applicable jurisdictions in the OSBP geographical area.
-That is, the OSBP enabling legislation in both countries must enable border officers of the respective countries to carry out their applicable national laws in a CCZ in the adjoining State and provide for hosting these officers.
+Given that establishing an OSBP neither moves the physical international border or territory nor cedes it to an adjoining state, legislation must be enacted to stipulate applicable and non-applicable jurisdictions in the OSBP geographical area.
+That is, the OSBP enabling legislation in both countries must enable border officers of the respective countries to carry out their applicable national laws in a CCZ in the adjoining state and provide for hosting these officers.
 The bilateral agreement must clearly stipulate national jurisdictions and/or duties, powers and functions that will not be applicable in an OSBP or CCZ.